scriptweaver1/site/scripts/medusa-cute.md

 First came a great famine.
 Demeter cursed our lands so nothing would grow.

-The Ares brough in war, and we were unable to defend ourselves.
+Then Ares brough in war, and we were unable to defend ourselves.

 Finally, Thanatos took it's toll, so that by the end all of our reign was beneath the earth, servants to Hades.